Frequently Asked Questions

 What is a Company Page, and why does it matter for the investor network?

-A Company Page is your investor-facing profile on PitchVault — a dedicated public page at /company/[your-slug] that goes beyond the pitch deck score.
+A Company Page is your investor-facing profile on PitchVault — a dedicated page at /company/[your-slug] that goes beyond the pitch deck score.

 Company Pages are available on Pro.
 Set yours up from the ◈ tab in your founder dashboard.
 Pages are private until you publish them.